nexxtway/react-rainbow/src/components/ButtonIcon/readme.md

     </div>
 ```

-# ButtonIcon disabled
+# ButtonIcons disabled
-##### Pass the `disabled` prop to render the ButtonIcon as disabled.
-When disabled, all the functionalities will be deactivated.
+##### ButtonIcons can be displayed as disabled.
+With the `disabled` prop, all the functionalities will be deactivated.

 ```js
 import React from 'react';